BashShaman/books/git_course/notes/README.md

 1. Git doesn't see empty directories.
 So an empty directory cannot be added to index or committed.
     Put an empty `.gitkeep` file to make an empty directory visible to Git.

+1.  `./.git/config`

+    Path to the file with local configurations.
+    These are configurations for a particular repository.
+    Use the flag `--local` to set or don't use any flag at all (default value).

+1. ` ~/.gitconfig`

+    Path to the file with global configurations.
+    These are configurations for all repositories of the user.
+    Use flag `--global` to set.

+1.  `/etc/gitconfig`

+    Path to the file with system configurations.
+    These are configurations for all users of the system.
+    Use flag `--system` to set.

+1. Search order for a particular configuration: local -> global -> system.